Radiation Tolerance or Total Immunity?

 October 30, 2025

 That clear divide is fading.
-Advances in design, testing, and manufacturing have changed the meaning of radiation resistance.
+Advances in design, testing, and manufacturing have changed the meaning of radiation and temperature resistance.
 Engineers now have more ways to balance performance, reliability, and cost efficiency without compromising mission goals or safety.
-The result is a new generation of radiation-resistant components that deliver the right level of protection for the environment they’re built for.
+The result is a new generation of radiation-tolerant by design – or RTbD – components that deliver the right level of built-in protection for the environment they’re built for.

 From Hardening to Tolerance